segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ![](images/amplitude-actions-tab.png)

 > success ""
-> **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Amplitude Segment destination, which receives data _from_ Segment.
-There's also a page about the [non-Actions Amplitude destination](/docs/connections/destinations/catalog/amplitude/), and the [Amplitude Engage Segment source](/docs/connections/sources/catalog/cloud-apps/amplitude-cohorts/), which sends data _to_ Segment!
+> **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Amplitude Segment destination.
+There's also a page about the [non-Actions Amplitude destination](/docs/connections/destinations/catalog/amplitude/).
+Both of these destinations receives data _from_ Segment.
+There's also the [Amplitude Engage Segment source](/docs/connections/sources/catalog/cloud-apps/amplitude-cohorts/), which sends data _to_ Segment!

 ## Connection Modes for Amplitude (Actions) destination